 Our Purpose

 Return to Wittenberg (R2W) is an organization sponsored by pastors and laymen affiliated with congregations of the Wisconsin Evangelical Lutheran Synod (WELS) and Evangelical Lutheran Synod (ELS).
-Our mission is to promote, develop, and strengthen a Confessional understanding of the Lutheran faith in the millennial generation and beyond.
+Our mission is to promote, develop, and strengthen a Biblical understanding of the Evangelical-Lutheran faith.
 We hope to do this by:

 • Ensuring proper catechesis from the whole counsel of God’s Word as plainly taught in the Lutheran Confessions, with a particular focus on the Small Catechism of Dr. Martin Luther